ESF Financial Assistance Scheme

 After the application has been processed, the data will be retained for future administration.
 The data held by us will be kept confidential and is only accessible to the School Fees Department.

 You have the right to obtain access to and to request correction of any personal information on you held by the ESF.
-Requests for such access should be in writing and made to the Manager, School Fees Section.
+Requests for such access should be in writing and made to the Manager, Billing Section.

 Means test will be applied only if the applicant satisfies the eligibility criteria as set out in the financial assistance scheme.